goharbor/harbor/ADOPTERS.md

 <a href="https://pivotal.io/" target="_blank" border="0"><img alt="Pivotal" src="docs/img/pivotal.png" height="40"></a>&nbsp; &nbsp; &nbsp; &nbsp;

 ## Success Stories
 **JD:** Harbor is the registry service of JD.com’s JDOS platform.
-Has been used for over 2 years in production with tens of thousands of nodes and managing millions of container images.
+Harbor has been used for over 2 years in production with tens of thousands of nodes and managing millions of container images

-**China Mobile:** Used in production for more than a year with 1000+ nodes.
+**China Mobile:** Harbor has been used in production for more than year, serving images to a container environment with over 1,000 nodes

-**Slamtec:** Used in internal dev / test environment, as well as external production systems.
-All services deployed using container images stored Harbor and an important part of CI / CD workflow.
+**Slamtec:** Harbor is being used in external production systems as well as internal dev/test environments.
+All services are deployed using container images stored and managed by Harbor, making Harbor an important part of Slamtec's CI/CD workflow